๐Ÿ‘ฉโ€๐Ÿ’ป

 --from=[your-key-name]

-Replace [amount_agnet] with the amount of tokens you wish to stake.
-For the testnet, recommended values are from 100 GNET which equals 100 * 10^18 agnet = 100000000000000000000agnet.
+Replace [amount_agnet] with the amount of tokens you wish to stake in agnet.
+For example 100 GNET equals 100 * 10^18 agnet = 100000000000000000000agnet.
+To produce blocks on the testnet, your node's stake+delegation needs to raise to the .

 6. Delegate Tokens: Optionally, delegate tokens to your validator.